-Field observations indicate that the mostly forested western slopes of the Commonage were likely a combination of grasslands and very open forests historically.
-Although these slopes are west-facing, there is little wind-deposited (aeolian) material on the soil surface.
-This wind-deposited material is comprised of sands and silts with no rocks.
-Compared to trees, native bunchgrasses are better able to capture the surface moisture in aeolian materials.
+Field observations indicate that many of the forested areas of the District of Lake Country were likely a combination of grasslands and very open forests historically.
+Areas where there is little wind-deposited (aeolian) material on the soil surface tend to have more trees on them now than areas with aeolian deposits.
+Aeolian material is comprised of sands and silts with no rocks.
+Compared to trees, native bunchgrasses are better able to capture the surface moisture in wind-deposited materials.
 The lack of aeolian material may have allowed trees to establish more readily once fires began to be excluded with European settlement in the late 1800's.
-Conversely, the eastern slopes have both more extensive grasslands and aeolian materials and seem less prone to tree encroachment, although encroachment is occurring there as well.

-&lt;sup>31 Adapted from McPhee et al. 2000 and Iverson and Cadrin 2003.
+&lt;sup>32 Adapted from McPhee et al. 2000 and Iverson and Cadrin 2003.

-&lt;sup>32 Surface fires are fires that burn primarily through the understory or grass and herbaceous vegetation in an ecosystem and do not burn in the overstory trees.
-This is in contrast to the fires of 2003 which were able to burn through the forest canopy because forests are now more closed than they were historically.
+&lt;sup>33 Surface fires are fires that burn primarily through the understory or grass and herbaceous vegetation in an ecosystem and do not burn in the overstory trees.
+This is in contrast to the Kelowna fire of 2003 which was able to burn through the forest canopy because forests are now more closed than they were historically.